FichteFoll/advent-of-code/2024/README.md

 Had to fiddle a bit with the implementation and it takes 1.3 seconds to complete, but that sounds good enough for a day 23 task.

+# Day 24

+I started this after the 25th.
+The first part is fairly straight forward, while the second is more of a puzzle.
+I made some assumptions about the machine form
+(i.e. that it uses a consistent pattern for each output) that I did not want to verify individually, but unfortunately my initial attempt at an otherwise automated solution failed.

+I have not yet decided whether I will continue working on it because I'm experiencing some burnout after 25 days.

 # Day 25